 A part of Rosenshine’s Principles, the retrieval of previously learned content is frequent, which increases learning capacity and aids the process of the moving learning to the long-term memory.
 Our curriculum arrangement allows this through the overarching topic areas which are revisited biennially, but also through the careful positioning of topics to allow for this to happen within the year as well.
-Term 6 has been left topic free to allow for teacher’s to decide the best use of this time to ensure that knowledge and understanding has been successfully embedded by revisiting and extending topic learning as required.
+Term 6 has been left topic free to allow for teachers to decide the best use of this time to ensure that knowledge and understanding has been successfully embedded by revisiting and extending topic learning as required.

 In addition to our exciting and stimulating themes, we also provide further opportunities to enhance children’s learning wherever possible.
 These include:

-Whole School Theme Days and Weeks
+Whole School Themed Days and Weeks

 Assemblies and Acts of Collective Worship

-We strive to ensure that our children’s attainment in core and foundation subjects is in line with or exceeding their potential when we consider the varied starting points of children.
+We strive to ensure that our children’s attainment in core and foundation subjects is in line with, or exceeding, their potential when we consider the varied starting points of children.
 We measure this carefully using a range of materials, but always considering age related expectations.
 Our aim is to ensure that children will be academically and socially prepared for life in high school and in modern Britain and the world.

 The curriculum is assessed and evaluated through the following: